jmyers7/book/_sources/chapters/theory-to-practice.md

-## Statistical models and empirical distributions
+## Probabilistic models and empirical distributions

 If $X_1,X_2,\ldots,X_n$ is a random sample, then by definition the probability distributions of the $X_k$ are all identical.
 This will often be written as either